thaonhi20/AACC-MAT285-updates/README.md

 Some modifications have been made to lecture, homework and lab assignments.

-# Homework:
+## Homework:

-## Homework 3:
+### Homework 3:
 UC Berkeley Planning and Analysis data replaced with similar data set from University of Maryland’s Office of Institutional Research for numbers of majors (Questions 10 – 13).

-## Homework
+### Homework 4:
-4: UC Berkeley faculty salary data replaced with data set reporting school enrollments for various demographic groups across many schools and universities in U.S.  Data set downloaded from Kaggle and cleaned.
+UC Berkeley faculty salary data replaced with data set reporting school enrollments for various demographic groups across many schools and universities in U.S.  Data set downloaded from Kaggle and cleaned.

-HW 04-FA2021-LASTNAMES.ipynb

-Diversity.csv
+### Homework 5:
+Cal Football season data replaced with Baltimore Ravens football season data.
+Data downloaded from [https://www.baltimoreravens.com](https://www.baltimoreravens.com) and cleaned.

+### Homework 12:
+Zip code and attendance data for students of Bay Area schools replaced with classification data for irises.
+This data was obtained from Kaggle.com and cleaned.